A diverse spectrum of diseases affects the biliary system, often presenting with similar clinical signs and symptoms. See the images below.

 In addition to the liver, aspartate aminotransferase (AST) and alanine aminotransferase (ALT) are found in cardiac and skeletal muscle and renal and cerebral nerve cells.
 The ALT is found predominantly in the cytosol of the hepatocyte, and an elevated ALT is more likely to suggest liver injury.
 The AST has both cytosolic and mitochondrial forms.
 Elevated aminotransferase levels are observed with hepatocellular injury (eg, viral hepatitis), usually sustained over weeks.
 A rapid rise and fall may be observed in acute posthepatic biliary obstruction or transient hepatic ischemia.

-More than 95% of cases of primary biliary cirrhosis are associated with positive test results for antimitochondrial antibodies (AMA).
+More than 95% of cases of primary biliary cholangitis are associated with positive test results for antimitochondrial antibodies (AMA).
 The antigen that reacts with AMA is part of the 2-oxo-acid dehydrogenase multienzyme complex in the mitochondria, especially the E2 subunit of pyruvate dehydrogenase, located on the inner mitochondrial membrane.

 An emerging role for immune markers in inflammatory bowel disease may have implications in the diagnostic evaluation of cholestatic liver disease.
 Just as AMA is an immunologic marker of PBC, 2 markers are used in the evaluation of patients with suspected inflammatory bowel disease and PSC.
 These are antineutrophil cytoplasmic antibody (ANCA) and anti-Saccharomyces cerevisiae antibody (ASCA).
 ANCA is strongly associated with ulcerative colitis (79%) and PSC (82%).
 Although ASCA is associated with Crohn disease, currently, no association with PSC exists.